 Traveling with multiple people?
 Consider staying in a basic hotel with prices beginning at around $70.
 When these are split between enough people it can often end up cheaper than staying in a hostel.

 Want more options?
 Try looking at Air BnB, there are loads of options!

-Tip: If you are wanting to stay in a hotel, but not spend too much money, sign up for the Group On Australia site and check out what is going.
-This is what I did and managed to get half price stays!
+Tip: If you want to stay in a hotel, but not spend too much money, sign up for the Group On Australia site and check out what is going on.
+This is what I did and managed to get half-price stays!

 - Brisbane to Cairns: 22-24 hours

-It is quite common to eat out at restaurants, though be prepared to pay $15 for a basic meal excluding a drink.
+It is quite common to eat out at restaurants, though be prepared to pay a minimum $15 for a basic meal excluding a drink.

 Tipping service staff is not expected in Australia, though if you have good service the gesture would be appreciated.